MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 ## Other considerations

-It is easy to do harm with these APIs.
-Exporting data for or deleting the *wrong* player could be very damaging and it is *permanent*!
+It's easy to do harm with these APIs.
+Exporting data for or deleting the *wrong* player could be very damaging and it's *permanent*!

-It is your responsibility as the game developer to verify that the credentials are owned by the player requesting an export or deletion of their player data.
+It is your responsibility as the game developer to verify that the credentials match the player requesting an export or deletion of their player data.
 PlayFab does *not* provide any type of verification when using these APIs.

 However PlayFab *does* offer an [email verification feature](../../engagement/emails/using-a-rule-to-verify-a-contact-email-address.md).
-But our solution is not the only option for verification.
+But our solution isn't the only option for verification.
 You can create your *own* process too.

 Regardless of which technology you use, we suggest that you do some sort of verification before performing any of these actions.

 ## Are we done yet?

 You should receive an email when your request has completed.
-If, for some reason, it never arrives (because that happens sometimes in our digital world), contact us at [privacy@playfab.com](mailto:privacy@playfab.com) with a request for verification.
+If for some reason, it never arrives (because that happens sometimes in our digital world), contact us at [privacy@playfab.com](mailto:privacy@playfab.com) with a request for verification.

-Please provide the `JobReceiptId` in that email, and we will respond letting you know the status of that job.
+Please provide the `JobReceiptId` in that email, and we'll respond letting you know the status of that job.